yuqiang-yuan/ali-oss-rs/README.md

     - Get tagging
     - Put tagging
     - Delete tagging
+- Misc
+  - Presigned url for `GET` request
+  - Presigned raw request for use the URL and headers in other framework, application or languages

 **Notice**: The `etag` in this library is sanitized by removing the leading and trailing double quotation marks (`"`).
 I don't understand why the ETag returned from the Aliyun API is wrapped in double quotation marks.